michaelkryukov/smoloki/README.md

 - Values in labels and information must be string, integers or floats.
 - If no `base_endpoint` provided (using parameter or env), nothing will happen.
-- When using SmolokiAsyncClient, the context manager waits for all background tasks to be completed when exiting
+- When using SmolokiAsyncClient, the context manager waits for all background tasks to be completed when exiting.

 ## Configuration